News/Commentary

 The San Francisco Chronicle fell from the sky one dayAsk any guy of a certain age about the zeppelin that fell into the ocean just south of California’s Point Sur Lighthouse and he’ll tell you all about it, adding the story of its amazing “air mail” delivery to President Franklin Delano Roosevelt the year before.
 See it now.
 FDR was on the deck of an aircraft cruiser in the middle of the Pacific in July 1934 on the way to the Panama Canal.
 Let’s say, just for the heck of it, that he wanted to know the baseball scores from the night before and was wishing perhaps he had a copy of the newspaper sports section.
 Suddenly from out of the blue came two airplanes launched from the Navy’s new reconnaissance zeppelin, the USS Macon, dropping bundles of postage stamps and the San Francisco Chronicle!
 Yes, it was yesterday’s paper, but the point was made.
 By calculating the exact spot in the middle of the ocean where the President’s ship would be and racing 3,500 miles to find it, the Navy showed how accurately the Macon could perform. |

-Lighthouse at Point Sur Image courtesy of JB Imaging |
+Lighthouse at Point Sur Image courtesy of JB Imaging From the collection of Andrew and Scharlene Heston |

-And then the zeppelin fell as well
+And then the zeppelin fell.

-Unfortunately, the Navy’s grand aviation experiment was about to end.
+aviation experiment was about to end.

 Waves crash daily against the rocks of the jagged California coastline, but on February 12, 1935, the threat of danger wasn’t in the water.
 It was in the air.